 Frequently Asked Questions

-What is inventory forecasting for small businesses?
+What is inventory forecasting?

-Why is demand forecasting important?
+Why is forecasting important?

 How often should forecasts be updated?

-Do small businesses need advanced forecasting software?
+Do small businesses need advanced tools?

-How does Biyo POS support inventory forecasting?
+How does Biyo help?

 Inventory Forecasting Methods That Work